Fearnly History, Family Crest & Coats of Arms

 Early History of the Fearnly family

-Another 71 words (5 lines of text) are included under the topic Early Fearnly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fearnly research.
+Another 36 words (3 lines of text) are included under the topic Early Fearnly History in all our PDF Extended History products and printed products wherever possible.

 Fearnly Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Fearnly has been recorded under many different variations, including Fearnley, Fernlie, Fernley and others.

 Early Notables of the Fearnly family (pre 1700)